keyforgerules/keyforgerules.github.io/README.md

 status cards on the card are removed, all upgrades on the card are discarded, and all lasting effects applied to the card expire.

+When a card moves from an in–play zone to an out-of-play zone in which the identities of cards are hidden from the opponent (such as a player’s hand, deck, or archives), any pending effects that are currently or about to interact with that card no longer do so, unless a card effect explicitly states that it interacts with that zone.

 If a creature with Æmber on it leaves play, the Æmber is placed in the opponent’s Æmber pool.
 If a non-creature card with Æmber on it leaves play, the Æmber is returned to the general token pool.

+When a card leaves play it is always put into its owner’s appropriate out-of-play zone, unless a card effect explicitly states that it interacts with that zone.

 If a card has a “Leaves Play:” ability, the effect happens automatically immediately before the card leaves play.